kvnloughead/notes/default/cln.md

 ---

 - fix rename
+- handle show gracefully when no notes yet
 - [] check for existing notes with same name in different categories
     - when attempting to delete
     - when attempting to edit